TeHikuMedia/nga-tautohetohe/README.md

 # nga-tautohetohe

-This project relies on taumahi.py which can be downloaded from https://github.com/TeHikuMedia/nga-kupu.
+This project relies on taumahi.py which can be downloaded from the git repo at https://github.com/TeHikuMedia/nga-kupu.
 There are two installation options:
 1. Run the setup file
 2. Copy taumahi.py and taumahi_tūtira directly into the same directory as the unified_hansard_scraper.py